Repossi Antifer Rings and pave Bracelets, whitegold

 About Repossi

-Repossi is a Paris-based fine jewelry house with roots in Italy, now firmly established on Place Vendôme.
-Under the direction of Gaia Repossi, the brand has shifted away from traditional ornamental language toward something far more architectural.
+Repossi is a Paris-based fine jewelry house with roots in Italy, now established on Place Vendôme.
+Under Gaia Repossi’s direction, the brand has moved away from traditional ornamental language toward something architectural.

 source: repossi.com